Bucky Backup - Technical Differences Between Bucky Backup Lite and Enterprise

 Enterprise and Lite both use IBM Power server hardware running AIX.
 The servers we use for Lite are lower end compared to similar generation of hardware purchased for Enterprise.
 They may have slower CPUs, less cores, less memory and less expandability.

 In order to save money for Bucky Lite, we bought a lower end storage array than what we have typically used for Bucky Enterprise.
 There are several reasons it costs less.
 First, the controller hardware may have slower processors and less disk cache.
-In many cases customers would not notice the difference since the physical disk drives are virtually identical, but under a heavy workload Bucky Lite could become noticeably slower during backups and restores.
+In most cases customers would not notice the difference since the physical disk drives are virtually identical, but under a heavy workload Bucky Lite could become slower during backups and restores.
 The chances are you won't be able to tell the difference, but under the right circumstances you could.
 Second, the Bucky Lite array is less expandable.
 The array has a smaller total capacity so we may outgrow it faster.
 Third, we chose a lower level of hardware vendor support.
 In the event of an outage caused by the storage gear it may take longer to get parts and make repairs.

 Bucky Backup Enterprise uses a fast disk backup pool to allow it to backup more data in a shorter backup window.
 Bucky Lite uses the same disk it uses for data storage as a backup pool and it is slower.
 In many situations this will not be noticeable, but it could take longer to backup your data to Lite than it would to Enterprise.